Blue Savannah

-"Blue Savannah" is a song by British synth-pop duo Erasure that was issued as a single on 26 February 1990, from their fourth studio album, Wild!
+"Blue Savannah" is a song by English synth-pop duo Erasure from their fourth studio album, Wild!
 (1989).
-The song was written by members Vince Clarke and Andy Bell.
-Mute Records released it in Europe as the album's third single, and Sire Records released it in the United States as the album's second single.
-Considered one of the band's signature songs, the duo still perform it regularly in concerts.
-It has been described as an uplifting love song; the instrumentation is crisp and heavily synthesized, accented with sweeping, programmed piano.
+Written by members Vince Clarke and Andy Bell, the song was released as a single in Japan on 25 January 1990 and was issued in the United Kingdom the following month.
+Alfa Records released it in Japan as the album's lead single, Mute Records released it in Europe as the album's third single, and Sire Records released it in the United States as the album's second single.
+It has been described as an uplifting love song.

+Following the song's release, "Blue Savannah" became Erasure's eighth top-10 hit in the United Kingdom, where it peaked at number three on the UK singles chart.
+In Ireland, it reached the same position, making it Erasure's 10th top-10 hit there.
+Elsewhere, the song reached number seven in Denmark and number 12 on the US Billboard 12-inch Singles Sales chart.
+The music video for the song was directed by Kevin Godley, featuring a mysterious blue hand painting Bell and Clarke completely blue.

 Release

-"Blue Savannah" became one of Erasure's most successful singles, peaking at number three on the UK Singles Chart.
-It also returned the band to the top 20 in West Germany, where the song peaked at number 13.
-In Israel, it hit number-one.
+"Blue Savannah" peaked at number three on the UK Singles Chart.
+It also was a top-10 hit in Denmark and Ireland and returned the band to the top 20 in West Germany, where the song peaked at number 13.
 The release of the single brought about the usual array of remixes and B-sides.

-In 2004, HiBias Records of Canada started their Retro:Active - Rare & Remixed CD series and the 'Out of the Blue' mix received its first official release, on volume one.
+In 2004, HiBias Records of Canada started their Retro:Active – Rare & Remixed CD series and the 'Out of the Blue' mix received its first official release, on volume one.
 In 2016, the remix was included on the Erasure 30th-anniversary anthology From Moscow to Mars, making its first-ever official release on an Erasure album.
-"Blue Savannah" was the inspiration for the song "Escribeme en el Cielo" three years later by the Mexican group Sentidos Opuestos, which is strikingly similar in its instrumental arrangements and melody.